Botulinum Toxin Treatment (Botox, Vistabel, Dysport)

 Botulinum toxin can be injected to the following areas:

-- The glabellar muscles of the forehead (they give an angry look);
+– The glabellar muscles of the forehead – to traeat the vertical wrikles, which give an angry look;

-- The orbicularis oculi (it creates the wrinkles around the eyes):
+– The orbicularis oculi – to block the creation of “crow feet” wrinkles around the eyes;

-- The frontalis (it creates the wrinkles of the forehead).
+– The frontalis – to treat the horizontal wrinkles of the forehead.

-Detailed knowledge in anatomy is required in order to prevent unwanted side effects and blocking different mucle groups.
+Detailed knowledge in anatomy is crucial – injections of the toxin in neighbouring muscles can deform the face for months.
+Only qualified doctors should practice this procedure to prevent unwanted side effects.
 The injection itself takes a few minutes.
-The surgeon uses a special syringe and injects a small amount of botox to the muscles involved.
-Men usually require a larger amount, due to larger muscles.
-The pain involving the injection is usually well tolerated by most patients and there is no need for local anesthetics.
-In selected cases a sedative drug or local anesthetics can be used.
+The surgeon uses a special syringe and injects a small but exact amount of toxin to the muscles involved.
+Men usually require a larger amount, due to stronger muscles.
+Patients easily tolerate the minimal pain of injection and there is no need for local anesthetics.
+In selected cases we can use a sedative drug or local anesthetics.

 Effect and Duration

-The effect takes place a day or two after the procedure and reaches its maximal effect about 10 days later.
+The effect becomes visible a day or two after the procedure and reaches its maximal effect about 10-14 days later.

-The full effect duration of the treatment is usually 3 months, and a partial effect lasts for 8 months.
+The full effect duration of the treatment is usually 3 to 6 months, depending on multiple factors.
+Some partial effect may last up to 8 months.
 Longer action causes muscle fibers to degenerate and it is therefore recommended to repeat the treatment in 3-4 months.
-After several treatments, the periods of time with full effect last longer and usually much less botox is required to achieve it each time.
-Many patients enjoy even the partial effect for long periods of time.
+After several treatments, the full effect periods last longer and usually require less and less botulinum toxin to achieve it.
 There is no permanent effect.

 Precautions and Side Effects